There is an Advent calendar on our website 'Home' page.

 WEEK 3 OF ADVENT

-On this third Sunday of Advent, we witness the prophetic call of St. John the Baptist to prepare the way of the Lord.
-St. John’s intercession is as intense as his preaching was - a voice that is still crying out with urgency, this time for the Lord’s Second Coming.
+Anton Raphael Mengs’ Saint John the Baptist Preaching brings us face-to-face with John, as he addresses us with expressive gestures.
+Mengs’ portrayal is intensely psychological, inviting us to encounter John’s deep conviction, prophetic presence, and sense of urgency.
+St. John’s intercession is as intense as his preaching was—a voice that is still crying out with urgency, this time for the Lord’s Second Coming.
 His urgent voice comes before God filled with love for the Body of Christ, a love that seeks desperately to rouse this Body to readiness.
-When people ask us about Jesus or our faith, are we as passionate?
-How do we show our faith to others in our gestures, actions, and speech?
-Make way for the Lord, and let our hearts be filled with joyful expectation as he nears.

 WEEK 4 OF ADVENT